ADVANTICS/documentation/products/adm-pc-bi25/docs/7_Firmware_Overview.md

 ### Interlock Line

-The interlock pin on the interface connector is used to put the system in a safe state, independent of the CAN communications, for user safety and in case of faults.
-The interlock line is normally pulled high by pull-up resistors to \+24 V on each individual module, and any module can pull the line low to put the whole system in a safe state (that is, to trigger the system-wide interlock).
-Each module has a 4k7 Ω pull-up resistor.
-Interlock is latching from the module causing it – it will be unlatched by the CPU request (CAN bus request from the user system).
-Other modules in the system will not latch external interlocks, they will simply act upon them.
-Interlock is a purely HW-based system, using logic gates and comparators.
-The CPU cannot overrule the interlock.
+The interlock pin is used to put the system in a safe state independently of CAN communication.
+Each module contains a pull-up resistor to +24 V and can pull the interlock line low, triggering a system-wide shutdown.
+The interlock system is implemented in hardware using logic gates and comparators.

-!!! tip
-    All modules start with tripped interlock after reset.
-The user must request interlock clearance over the CAN bus.
-Otherwise the module cannot be started.

 ### Interface Power Supply